Albania–Russia relations: Russo-Ukrainian war

 Albania opposed the 2014 annexation of Crimea by Russia and its moves to destabilise eastern areas of Ukraine.
 Albanian authorities were concerned with Russia's increasing deployment of its power and stated that the West needed to respond in a firm and unitary manner toward Russian actions in Ukraine.

-In mid February 2022, Russian foreign minister Sergei Lavrov accused Albania and two other Balkan countries of sending mercenaries to the Donbass conflict in Ukraine.
+In mid-February 2022, Russian foreign minister Sergei Lavrov accused Albania and two other Balkan countries of sending mercenaries to fight for Ukraine in the war in Donbas.
 The claims were rejected by Albanian officials.

 As Russian military actions in Ukraine commenced, Albanian President Ilir Meta, Prime Minister Edi Rama, Minister for Europe and Foreign Affairs Olta Xhaçka, and Ambassador to the UN Ferit Hoxha made statements condemning the Russian invasion of Ukraine.
-Russia's recognition of the separatist regions in the Ukrainian Donbass as independent was condemned by Albania as a violation of the Minsk Protocol, international law and of Ukraine's statehood and borders.
+Russia's recognition of the separatist regions in the Ukrainian Donbas as independent was condemned by Albania as a violation of the Minsk Protocol, international law and of Ukraine's statehood and borders.

 In late February 2022, Albania and the US tabled a co-written resolution condemning the Russian invasion of Ukraine at the 15 member UN Security Council, but failed to pass as Russia vetoed it.
 At the UN Security Council, Albania cosponsored a resolution with the US for an emergency General Assembly session to be held regarding the invasion of Ukraine.
 As it was a procedural vote, Russia's opposition did not effect the outcome and the resolution passed.
 At the emergency General Assembly session, Albania voted in favour of a resolution which successfully passed that condemned Russia's invasion and demanded its military withdrawal from Ukraine.

 Albania imposed sanctions on Russia targeting the political and business elite close to President Vladimir Putin, on sectors related to energy, finance, technology and transport, and denying airspace access to Russian aircraft.
 The name of a Tirana street where the Russian embassy is located was changed to "Free Ukraine" by Mayor Erion Veliaj.
-These actions led to Russia including Albania on its official enemy list of "unfriendly countries".
-Albania's honourary consulate in Kharkiv was shelled and destroyed by Russian forces, there were no casualties as its staff had evacuated the building.
+These actions led to Russia including Albania on its official list of "unfriendly countries".
+Albania's honorary consulate in Kharkiv was shelled and destroyed by Russian forces, there were no casualties as its staff had evacuated the building.

 In mid March, Albania and five other countries at the UN Security Council accused Russia of having committed war crimes in Ukraine.
 In Albania, President Meta, Foreign Minister Xhaçka and the Speaker of Parliament Lindita Nikolla all condemned Russia for the Bucha massacre and called for an international response and independent investigation.
 Albania voted for a successful UN General Assembly resolution to suspend Russia from the UN Human Rights Council.
 In late September 2022, Russia vetoed a UN Security Council resolution tabled by Albania and the US opposing the Russian annexation of occupied areas of Ukraine.